viamrobotics/viam_flutter_bluetooth_provisioning_widget/README.md

      }
    }
    ```
-   If you specify `hotspot_password` it will be used as a pre-shared key and should be passed into the provisioning flows so they can successfuly write Bluetooth characteristics.
+   If you specify `hotspot_password` it will be used as a pre-shared key and should be passed into the provisioning flows so they can write successfully.

    For more instructions on setting up the config, see the [Viam Documentation](https://docs.viam.com/manage/fleet/provision/setup/#configure-defaults).